-The best-fit parameters were found using the Levenberg-Marquardt minimization method and Cash statistics \citep{Cash1979}.
-The final values of parameters and their uncertainties were obtained using Markov Chain Monte Carlo (MCMC) simulations, where we used Gaussian priors centred at the best fit values.
-Unless stated otherwise all uncertainties are expressed in the $1 \, \sigma$ credible interval (for asymmetric distributions this corresponds to distances of $15.9\,\%$ and $84.1\,\%$ quantiles from the median value).
+The best-fit parameters were found using the Levenberg-Marquardt minimization method and cash statistics \citep{Cash1979}.
+The final values of parameters and their uncertainties were obtained using Markov Chain Monte Carlo (MCMC) simulations, where we used Gaussian priors centred at the best-fit values.
+Unless stated otherwise, all uncertainties are expressed in the $1 \, \sigma$ credible interval (for asymmetric distributions, this corresponds to distances of $15.9\,\%$ and $84.1\,\%$ quantiles from the median value).
 During the fitting, we assumed the standard $\Lambda$CDM cosmology with $H_0 = 70\;$km$\,$s$^{-1}\,$Mpc$^{-1}$, $\Lambda_0 = 0.73$ and $q_0 = 0$.

-Besides the spectral analysis used for determining electron number densities, the fitting was performed also using a \textit{cflux} model component and the fluxes of thermal \textit{apec} components for individual annuli were derived.
+In addition to the spectral analysis used for determining electron number densities, the fitting was also performed using a \textit{cflux} model component and the fluxes of thermal \textit{apec} components for individual annuli were derived.
 Each \textit{apec} component was multiplied by a convolutional \textit{cflux} component with an energy range of $0.01 - 100\;$keV (bolometric X-ray flux).
-Total X-ray luminosities were calculated from derived flux and galactic distances stated in Table \ref{tab:basic} assuming that the radiation is isotropic.
+Total X-ray luminosities were calculated from the derived fluxes and distances stated in Table \ref{tab:basic}.